Catholic-Christian Meta-Model of the Person (CCMMP)

 It is important to note that these premises are theological and philosophical and that they underlie an integrative mindset and approach that serve research, theory, and clinical practice in the mental health field.

 A comprehensive publication (textbook volume) on the Meta-Model’s support from psychological theory and research, as well as applications in clinical practice is forthcoming (see below).

-Theological and Philosophical Premises for a Catholic Christian Meta-Model of the Person is available to be viewed and saved as a PDF
+A Catholic Christian Meta-Model of the Person: Introduction and Premises is available to be viewed and saved as a PDF

 All Faculty Integration Study Group